Sumba is an island in Indonesia that you’ve most likely never heard of. It’s relatively undiscovered and certainly not geared for tourism.

 - Activities: You explore Sumba to get away from the hustle and bustle, but make sure you bring some games to keep you entertained such as cards, bat and ball and a frisbee.
 Also, pack in a few books and if you’re traveling with your laptop, download some movies before you arrive in Sumba.

-- First aid kit: Bring plasters, headache tablets, scissors, and antiseptic lotion.
-Make sure you pack these as you won’t find unless you stay in the bigger cities on Sumba Island.
+- First aid kit: Bring plasters (Band-aid), headache tablets, scissors, and antiseptic lotion.
+Make sure you pack these as you won’t find them unless you stay in the bigger cities on Sumba Island.

-- Cash: There are ATM’s in the cities but rather be safe and bring cash with.
+- Cash: There are ATM’s in the cities but rather be safe and bring cash with you.
 BNI Bank and Mandiri are the most reliable.

 - Sim card and data: I advise using Telkomsel as they have the best reception on the island.